harrisoncramer/pg-playground/README.md

 # PG Playground

 This repository is meant to be an easy-to-setup, dockerized PostgreSQL database playground that you can easily run locally.

-It works by converting your CSV files into Schemas and Tables automatically, and then importing the CSV data into PostgreSQL.
+It works by converting your CSV files into tables automatically, and then importing the CSV data into PostgreSQL.

 The data included here is baseball data from Sean Lahman's <a href="https://www.seanlahman.com/baseball-archive/statistics/">site</a>.